ioccc-src/winner/1994/schnitzi/README.md

-Ferguson](/winners.html#Cody_Boone_Ferguson) gives some hints in the [bugs.md](/bugs.md) file on how this entry works which might be useful in order to get this to use `fgets()` which would prevent a warning at linking or runtime.
-The file [schnitzi.alt.c](schnitzi.alt.c) has this to get anyone started, should they wish to tackle it (Cody will in time).
+Ferguson](/winners.html#Cody_Boone_Ferguson) gives some hints in the [bugs.md](/bugs.md) file on how this entry works which might be useful in order to get this to use `fgets()` which would prevent a warning at linking or runtime, the latter of which is interspersed with the output of the program.
+The file [schnitzi.alt.c](schnitzi.alt.c) has this to get anyone started, should they wish to tackle it (Cody might in time).
 The problem with changing the buffer size is that even when it works the generated output (see judges' remarks below) will not be 100% correct duplication of the program.

 ### Alternate code: